-Tagged-particle diffusion in interacting particle systems is another important class of models where a form of disorder comes into play.
-Dimensional predictions similar to the Machta-Zwanzig one also appeared recently in the context of models of heat conduction [17,18].
-Estimating the deviations of the heat conductivities of these models from dimensional predictions remains an open problem.
+It will be interesting to find out how these results transpose to models where disorder is present, such as with tagged-particle diffusion in interacting particle systems.
+Dimensional predictions similar to the Machta-Zwanzig one also appeared recently in the context of models of heat conduction [16, 17].
+Estimating the deviations of the heat conductivities of these models from dimensional predictions remains an open problem